GoblinBuilds/ChronoLogical/README.md

         Fix bug where typing exit requires entering the command twice to actually quit the game (Leonard) Reset answers properly when restarting the game after lives run out (Leonard)

+        Not load a new question when lock (Chayatip)